 This is a magical manufactured poison, created by mixing deathweed (a natural herb) and essence of agony (a magical component derived from blood of strong demons).

-Mind-numbing poison (Injury, Uncommon).
-A creature subjected to this poison must succeed on a Stamina saving throw or take 5 (2d4) psychic damage.
-At the beginning of every round the poison remains active, the character takes 5 (2d4) psychic damage again, and is distracted.
-The DC of the distraction is 10 + ½ the damage dealt by this poison.
-On a successful saving throw, the poison ends.

 This is a magical manufactured poison, created by mixing deathweed (a natural herb) and essence of mana (a magical component derived from blood of spellcasters).